cogitovirus/angular-playground/README.md

 `docker run -p 8080:8080 cogitovirus-app`

-Containerize app and upload to Container Registry
+### Containerize the app and upload to Container Registry
+Run the following command

 `gcloud builds submit --tag gcr.io/cogitovirus/cogitovirus-app`

-Deploy to Cloud Run
+Deploy with Cloud Run (when deploying for the first time)

 `gcloud run deploy --image gcr.io/cogitovirus/cogitovirus-app --platform managed`

+To switch prod version to the latest build:
+1. Make sure the latest build was submitted to the Container Registry
+2. Go to Cloud Run
+3. Select Edit & Deploy new revision
+4. It should pull the latest version from the registry.
+Alternatively, you could select the specific docker image.

 ## Running unit tests